elenderg/PAL-1000/instruções de compilação.md

-`If the rider's token is the start of any variable, compile the term given the rider (variable); exit.` `If the rider's token is the start of any new local, compile the term given the rider (new local); exit.` `If the rider's token is any literal, compile the term given the rider (literal); exit.` `Abort with "I expected a term hereabouts but all I found was '" then the rider's token then "'." and the rider.`
+`If the rider's token is the start of any variable, compile the term given the rider (variable); exit.` `If the rider's token is the start of any new local, compile the term given the rider (new local); exit.` `If the rider's token is any literal, compile the term given the rider (literal); exit.` `Abort with "_I expected a term hereabouts but all I found was '_" then the rider's token then "_'._" and the rider.`

 178. This guy deals with terms that have a minus sign in front of them: